-Aspire Resources Inc. is one of the smaller servicers and has a bit of a complicated history.
+Aspire Resources Inc. is one of the smaller federal student loan servicers and has a bit of a complicated history.

 They may be your loan servicer or maybe they used to be your loan servicer.
 Aspire is a for-profit subsidiary of the nonprofit company Iowa Student Loan and services loans as Aspire Service Center.
 The company was contracted with the federal government to service loans from the Direct Loan program.

 Despite what they describe as high customer satisfaction ratings as reported from their Department of Education evaluation, they could not accumulate enough accounts to warrant the cost of operating, per their 2015 statement on the matter, and ceased their Direct Loan servicing.

 The Department of Education confirmed in a statement that Aspire initiated the end of the contract to service these loans.
 All Direct Loan accounts with Aspire were transferred to MOHELA.
 However, Aspire is still servicing other kinds of loans.

 Top Problems With Aspire Student Loan Servicing

 Despite that aforementioned high customer service rating from the Department of Education, Aspire has not been immune to complaints.

 We took a look at complaints posted in the Consumer Financial Protection Bureau database, on the Better Business Bureau website, and other places around the web to get an idea of possible issues with Aspire loan servicing.